 Chile is a country that literally has it all.
-Endless coastline, Patagonia with its pristine mountains, glaciers and penguins, modern hip cities, a thriving art scene and a huge bad ass desert.
+The endless coastline, Patagonia with its pristine mountains, glaciers and penguins, modern hip cities, a thriving art scene, and a huge badass desert.
 The Atacama Desert is more than just sand.
 It is home to one of the world’s largest salt flats, 3 of the world’s 6 flamingo species (yes flamingos!) and is one of the most striking natural places I’ve ever seen.
 And I get around!
 Here is a suggested road trip itinerary for the Atacama Desert along with all the useful tips I could think of.

 Currency: Chilean Peso.
 Easy to find ATMS.
 Many restaurants take credit card but most entrance fees in desert must be paid in cash.

 1 USD is 591 CLP.
 It’s confusing because sometimes it is written like this CLP 60.000.
 This means 60,000 pesos and in Spanish they will say sixty “mille”.
 Just so you can extra confused.

 How to Get Around: To reach the center of the Atacama region, San Pedro de Atacama, you have to fly to Calama.
 Flights from Santiago to Calama are 2 hours and cost around $100.
 I think renting a car once there is the best way to explore the Atacama region, otherwise, you have to rely on tours each day.
 Driving in the region was fairly easy but the roads aren’t always good so a sturdy car is necessary.
 Some will recommend a 4 wheel drive or SUV but it’s not necessary unless you are planning to go to some offroad areas, such as driving to the Geyser de Tatio.
 We did ok with a mid-sized sedan.
 Many roads are gravel and rough so you have to drive slowly.